DistriNet/decoyauth/README.md

 - 18 March 2025: [Proof-of-concept Python code](scripts/README.md) of a first protocol design was added.
 This is only for experimentation, do not use it in production.
 - 22 April 2025: A [whitepaper](docs/whitepaper.pdf) with a draft description of the protocol is available.
 - 27 April 2025: [Unit tests and test vectors](scripts/TESTS.md) have been generated and added.
+- 27 July 2025: [Proof-of-concept C code](c-prototype/README.md) has ben written for a draft protocol.